LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 Version: no need for version controlling, its just a backup.

-Date:		2016-05-14
+Date:		2016-05-16

 License:	Good question.
 GPL, LGPL, BSD, MIT so far.
 		I will take look into license issues as soon as possible.

-Output size for this current config: 1,48 GB
+Output size for this current config: 1,46 GB

-Comment:	no EFI, no VM, just BIOS
+Comment:	EFI should be fixed.

 Source: